JennyJohnson78/kickstarter-analysis/README.md

 From this table, our line graph can be constructed.

 ## Analysis of Outcomes Based on Goals
-For the analysis of theater outcomes based on goals, a new worksheet is created and the following columns are created : goal, number successful, number failed, number canceled, total projects, percentage successful, percentage failed, and percentage canceled.
+For the analysis of Outcomes Based on Goals, a new worksheet is created and the following columns are created : goal, number successful, number failed, number canceled, total projects, percentage successful, percentage failed, and percentage canceled.
 In the "goals" column, a range of dollar amounts is added to aid in this analysis:

 ![image](https://user-images.githubusercontent.com/67409852/134752034-69fa5dfe-40e4-4c7d-880f-721fa3fad139.png)